ickb/proposal/README.md

 This protocol aims to solve two problems with NervosDAO:

-- CKB locked in the NervosDAO remains liquid and it can truly be used as a normal currency;
+- CKB locked in the NervosDAO remains liquid and it can truly be used as a normal currency.
 - CKB++ can be converted back to CKB quickly at any time without having to wait for maturity.

 ### Water Mill Analogy